Rice farmers blame price hike on cartel, middlemen

 “Also, some of the farmers who cultivate local rice—it’s not that we do not produce enough, but some farmers only capitalise on the shortage in the system.

 “And with the shortage, they are now repacking local rice in foreign bags for selfish reasons.
-They do this to sell at high cost because they know Nigerians have this high taste for foreign things.
+They do this to sell at a high cost because they know Nigerians have a high taste for foreign things.

 “There is a high level of insincerity and dishonesty among our people.
 Some unscrupulous farmers, middlemen, and even retailers can be blamed for the current hike,” he said.